Coincidences of homological densities, predicted by arithmetic: Introduction

 \para{Two variants} We prove Theorem \ref{theorem:main} as an application of an explicit computation (Theorem~\ref{theorem:coho}) of the $E_2$-page and first non-trivial differential of the Leray spectral sequence for the sheaf $\Qb$ and the inclusion $\Poly^{\bd}_n(X)\to\Sym^{\bd}(X)$.
 The failure of this differential to vanish is responsible for the failure of the coincidence in the example $T^2-*$ and $mn=2$ above.
 We now state two variants of Theorem \ref{theorem:main} that bypass this differential.

 Note that $P_X(-1)=\chi(X)$ for any space $X$.
 Further, recall that when $X$ is also an algebraic variety, it comes equipped with a mixed Hodge structure, giving {\em Hodge-Deligne numbers} $h^{p,q}(X)\geq 0$ (see \S\ref{section:mixedhodge} below).
-These numbers can be concisely packaged into the {\em Hodge-Deligne polynomial} :
+These numbers can be concisely packaged into the {\em Hodge-Deligne polynomial} \footnote{This is slightly nonstandard usage: the Hodge-Deligne polynomial is more commonly defined using compactly supported cohomology.} :

 and if $X$ is a smooth projective variety then $\HD_X(t,t)=P_X(t)$.

 \begin{theorem} Fix $m,n\geq 1$ and let $\bd=(d_1,\ldots ,d_m)$, and let $\lim_{\bd\rightarrow\infty}$ mean ``as all $d_i\rightarrow\infty$'', at any rates. \begin{enumerate} \item For $X$ a connected, oriented, smooth, even-dimensional manifold with $\dim H^*(X;\Q)<\infty$,\footnote{For example, $X$ is compact or is the interior of a compact manifold with boundary.}